domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 App to integrate Lyft, Uber, etc. w/ Google Transit ideally all w/in Google Maps (i.e., tells you where to optimally get off public transit and get in Lyft/Uber).

-Free version of Lyft/Uber; replace hitchhiking w/ heavily vetted rider and driver model; take advantage of people who are already going in a certain direction and have space in the vehicle.
+Free version of Lyft/Uber; replace hitchhiking w/ heavily vetted rider and driver model; take advantage of people who are already going in a certain direction and have space in the vehicle and are properly vetted as non-violent/-threatening).

 Massively overbuild solar and "burn off" the excess (option to use trackers to curtail energy according to modified cosine curve).